ultragorira/ultragorira.github.io/_posts/2023-10-XX-IoU_No_Max_Suppression_HSV_vs_RGB.md

 **OUTPUT: All test cases passed!**

-# HSV vs RGB
+# HSV vs RGB vs GrayScale (Binary)

-As final topic to conclude this blog, I wante to briefly discuss about RGB which probably most of the people have heard of and HSV, less likely.
+As final topic to conclude this blog, I wanted to briefly discuss about RGB which probably most of the people have heard of and HSV, less likely and maybe Grey Scale even less.
-RGB and HSV are two different color representations used in CV and image processing, and each has its own advantages for different tasks.
+All three are different color representations used in CV and image processing, and each has its own advantages for different tasks.

 ### RGB (Red, Green, Blue) ###